Common name: Astragalus

 Science: Astragalus is known to have immune enhancing properties that are associated with its polysaccharides (Shao et al., 2004).
 These immune potentiating properties were also detected in vivo as it increased the rejection of a foreign graft in an animal model, the authors concluded that astragalus may have applications in immune depleted patients (Chu et al., 1988).
 It also displays apparent anti-tumour activity using in vivo and ex vivo experimental models (Cho et al., 2007).
 Astragalus is observed to have a restorative effect on the nervous system in animals and may be useful in cases of nerve damage (Huang et al., 2012).

 There is good scientific support in humans for astragalus’s role in reducing fatigue, as there was one positive well controlled trial conducted on cancer patients (Chen et al., 2012).
 An additional well controlled trial demonstrated a significant improvement in the symptoms of seasonal allergic rhinitis (Matkovic et al., 2010).

-Dosage: Around 5-6ml may be taken in a day, depending on need, this would be a moderate dose.
+Dosage: 60-90 drops 2-3 times daily of tincture may be taken.
 TCM practitioners usually use high doses of this herb.